ReactJS-for-Hiwot/project-one/README.md

 This is a reactjs coding challenge.

-**To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**
+**To do this challenge, you need a basic understanding of HTML, CSS, JavaScript, and ReactJS.**

 ## The challenge